 1. Keep in touch

-If you live in each your country and there might be a time difference, find a way to make it fit.
-There is an eight hour time difference between Colorado and Denmark, so at 8 o’clock in the morning in Denver it is 16 (4 pm) back in Denmark.
-That way, I could write and send small videos over Snapchat to show what I experienced during my day.
-When George woke up, messages, videos and pictures awaited him which gave him an update that was nice to wake up to.
+If you live in separate countries with a time difference, find a way to make it fit.
+There is an eight-hour time difference between Colorado and Denmark, so at 8 o’clock in the morning in Denver, it is 16:00 (4 PM) back in Denmark.
+That way, I could write and send small videos over Snapchat to show what I had experienced during my day.
+When George woke up, messages, videos and pictures awaited him, which gave him an update that was nice to wake up to.

-On the other hand, when I went to bed around 23 o’clock (11 pm) in the evening, it was only 15 o’clock (3 pm) in the afternoon in Colorado.
-Then George could send me messages during his afternoon and evening, and sometimes we managed to talk on the phone before he went to sleep.
+On the other hand, when I went to bed around 23:00 (11 PM) in the evening, it was only 15:00 (3 PM) in the afternoon in Colorado.
+Then, George could send me messages during his afternoon and evening, and sometimes we managed to talk on the phone before he went to sleep.
 That way, the eight hours worked really well for us.
-Try to establish a good routine for yourselves so it becomes easy to stay in touch.
+Try to establish a good routine for yourselves so it becomes easier to stay in touch.

 2. Be honest